davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_SeSp.md

 Play-700

 ♫701.
 Here's the real deal, a glimpse into the kind of listening experience I cherish.
-On this June 8, local sunrise was at 5:05 [a.m]{.smallcaps}., and it took me a while to find and get onto my bird, so I was somewhat disappointed that I didn't begin recording him until 4:48 [a.m]{.smallcaps}.---I probably missed his first half hour of singing.
-Nevertheless, I continued for an hour and 12 minutes, until 6:00 [a.m]{.smallcaps}.
+On this June 8, local sunrise was at 5:05 a.m., and it took me a while to find and get onto my bird, so I was somewhat disappointed that I didn't begin recording him until 4:48 a.m.---I probably missed his first half hour of singing.
+Nevertheless, I continued for an hour and 12 minutes, until 6:00 a.m..
 At 1 hour and 3 minutes, I announce, "There's a good hour in the life of this seaside sparrow . . ."
 Just before an hour and 10 minutes, I announce, "OK, I need a break.
 I can't hold this parabola any longer . . ."
 Here is the largely unedited file from which